bkamapantula/bkamapantula.github.io/_posts/2020-02-10-images-to-video.md

 ![sitins as of Feb 8th 2020](../../../../images/sitins.gif)
 *GIF converted from the video*

+Here, I write about the process of creating it, related experiments.

 I used the following toolkit to create the video:

 - `jupyter` notebook for interactive scripting